Table of Contents[Hide][Show]

 Teach little kids the alphabet with this adorable Disney DIY project.
 This craft project is a quick and simple way to create your own DIY Disney ABC book, perfect as a baby shower gift or a post-Disney World vacation souvenir!
 Our Day Trips TravelingMom (and huge Disney fan!) is sharing her Disney themed craft tips to create your own alphabet book using cherished vacation photos.

 DIY Disney Photo Album

 The members of TravelingMom and TravelingDad collaborated to capture the most identifiable images in the Disney World parks in creating this alphabet book.
-Our partner at The Imaging Alliance encourages everyone to print the photos off their cameras and computers.
-Having printed photos in your home is a way of sharing and protecting your precious memories.
+Printing photos off our cameras and computers is a way of sharing and protecting precious memories.
 Imagine the disappointment of a lost cell phone or crashed computer, in which all your favorite family photos were gone forever!

 Putting together your vacation memories into an alphabet book is a fun way to share your happiest pictures.
 Create the book as a memento for your child.
 Or as a precious gift for someone who is a Disney fan!
 And wouldn’t this be a great baby shower gift?
 Filled with happy Disney images, this DIY project is sure to delight!